snuq/QuickTitling/Readme.md

 Titles can be edited from the sequencer preview window, or from the QuickTitling panel

+You can add a new title from a built-in or custom preset directly in the sequencer by pressing 'Shift-T' and selecting a preset.
+This will overwrite the current selected preset, and create a new title at the cursor location.
+This menu will also appear as a 'QuickTitle' sub-menu in the default sequencer strip add menu.

 The QuickTitling panel is divided into two sections:
 * The top lets you select or import presets, create titles, and update the selected title.